Blockchain

 Introduction

-Start with the course on Coursera by the University at Buffalo and The State University of New York.
+Start with the Blockchain Specializationarrow-up-right course on Coursera by the University at Buffalo and The State University of New York.

 This 4-course specialization will help you understand foundational blockchain concepts, design and implement smart contracts, develop decentralized applications on the blockchain, and learn about the ongoing specific industry-wide blockchain frameworks.